Argonowt/amazingmuseumsnews-fc83e/content/pages/blog/el-increible-cambio-de-la-pinturas-negras-de-goya:-han-sido-repintadas.md

 ![](https://cdn.zendalibros.com/wp-content/uploads/dog-semihundido-j-laurent.jpg)

-*The famous Semihundido dog originally observed two birds flying over it.*
+*The famous Perro Semihundido originally had two birds flying.*

 The Black Paintings are unique works in the history of art, showing Goya's personal and dramatic vision of the reality that surrounded him.
 Its transfer to the canvas meant a radical change in its form of presentation and preservation, which has affected its perception and valuation by the public and critics.